 - Let the group look through your camera roll for 30 seconds

-- Do your best impression of someone in the room — without saying who it is
+- Do your best impression of someone in the room

 - Post an embarrassing selfie to your story for 10 minutes